-Prairie roots had a mean residence time (mrt) of 2.75 years in the top 30 cm of the profile when averaged across treatments and years (2010 and 2011).
-Maize roots turned over twice as fast as prairie roots when averaged across treatments and years (Table 3).
+Prairie roots had a mean residence time (mrt) of 1.90 years in the top 30 cm of the profile when averaged across treatments and years (2010 and 2011).
+Maize roots turned over almost twice as fast as prairie roots when averaged across treatments and years (Table 3).

 Figure 4.
 Root C:N ratios with depth over time.
 Grey shading represents one standard error of the mean.